WebFuzzing/EvoMaster/docs/write_driver.md

 Note: the core application `evomaster.jar` is independent of the driver library, and it contains none of the driver's classes.

+Note: you might also need to import some [other libraries](library_dependencies.md) (e.g., *RestAssured* when generating tests for REST APIs runninng on the JVM).

 Once the client library is imported, you need to create a class that extends either `org.evomaster.client.java.controller.EmbeddedSutController`